Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.2 - Non-Primitive DataType/README.md

 ### Q. When to Use Class❓
 ✅ When you need to define complex objects (e.g., real-world entities like Cars, Students).
 ✅ When you want to group data and behaviors together.

+## 4️⃣ `Interfaces` (Abstract Data Type)
+An interface is declared like a class.
+The key difference is that the interface contains **abstract methods by default**.

+An interface is a contract that defines methods without implementation.
+Classes that "**implement**" an interface must provide an implementation for its methods.